 Why a decline in scavenger populations could impact human health

 Animals that eat the carcasses of other animals can seem kind of gross.
-However, a recent study shows that scavengers, such as vultures or hyenas, can actually be good for human health.
-That same study, though, reveals that scavenger populations are declining.
+But a recent study shows that scavengers, such as vultures or hyenas, can actually be good for human health.
+Unfortunately that same study shows that scavenger populations are declining.
 NPR's Jonathan Lambert reports that could mean more disease for humans.

 JONATHAN LAMBERT, BYLINE: Growing up in India, environmental economist Anant Sudarshan remembers the vultures.